Q: What types of events do you host?

 Q: What levels of sponsorship do you offer?

 A: For Executive Breakfast Roundtable events, we offer three sponsored-speaker slots for each Chapter city.
-Webinars and special breakfasts at RSA and Black Hat are single-sponsor events.
+Custom Roundtables and special breakfasts at RSA and Black Hat are single-sponsor events.

 Q: How many sponsor representatives can attend an event?